 - Click ADD.

-- In the Application List tab, if you have configured your application correctly, you will see Configured with a check icon.
+- In the Application List tab, if you have configured your application correctly, the application tile will say Configured.

 You can add multiple log collection instances to each application.
 To add a new log collection to one you previously configured, click ADD NEW.
 Fill out the required fields, and then click ADD.

 You can view a list of your configured applications and access an application's metadata.
 Click the Configured Applications tab.
 On the left panel, you can filter which application type you want to see, and on the page, you can sort the applications by name, applications last created, or applications last modified.

 The page lists the application and the log collection instances you created.
 Click View on the specific log collection instance to see details.